jrang188/alpine/content/posts/cloud_native_haiti.md

 ensure a reliable hospital platform for HHA.
-Enabling developers more access to the infrastructure, strengthening architectural resilience, and implementing failovers are critical steps to address these vulnerabilities and improve overall platform stability.:br This brings us to the concept of **Cloud Native Applications**, often misunderstood as merely referring to applications built on the cloud when it encompasses much more(Gannon, Barga, and Sundaresan 2017).
-In a nutshell, cloud-native applications are built and designed for the cloud and take advantage of the cloud computing model to be more resilient, manageable, and observable(Foundation n.d.).:br
+Enabling developers more access to the infrastructure, strengthening architectural resilience, and implementing failovers are critical steps to address these vulnerabilities and improve overall platform stability.\:br This brings us to the concept of **Cloud Native Applications**, often misunderstood as merely referring to applications built on the cloud when it encompasses much more(Gannon, Barga, and Sundaresan 2017).
+In a nutshell, cloud-native applications are built and designed for the cloud and take advantage of the cloud computing model to be more resilient, manageable, and observable(Foundation n.d.).\:br
 This paper explores how HHA can benefit from a cloud-native application architecture on their Haiti hospital platform.
 It will show how, by being more cloud-native, the hospital platform can be more resilient,